Ravindra Khattree

 Khattree was born in Uttar Pradesh, India.
 He attended the Ewing Christian College-Allahabad University and the Indian Statistical Institute.
-In 1985, he earned a doctorate from the University of Pittsburgh with Calyampudi Radhakrishna Rao as his advisor.
+In 1985, he earned a doctorate from the University of Pittsburgh with Calyampudi Radhakrishna Rao as his advisor and immediately joined the North Dakota State University.
 He became a faculty member at Oakland University in 1991.
 He was the biostatistics group leader in the Biomedical Research and Informatics Center and a professor of biostatistics in the College of Human Medicine, Michigan State University during 2005–2006.
 He worked as a senior research scientist at US National Academy of Sciences with assignment at the Radiation Effects Research Foundation (formerly known as Atomic Bomb Casualty Commission), Hiroshima during 2010–2011.

 Prior to joining Oakland University, he had been a faculty member at the North Dakota State University, Case Western Reserve University and also worked at BFGoodrich Chemical Group.
 He is the paternal grandson of Binda Prasad Khattri.

 Recognition

 In 2002, Khattree received the Young Researcher Award from the International Indian Statistical Association.
 Khattree was honored with fellowship in the American Statistical Association in 2003 and became an elected member of the International Statistical Institute in 2004.
 He is also a recipient of Oakland University Research Excellence Award (2008).